 What You Will Learn:

-- Businesses are very dynamic in nature and many a times new test items maybe added right at the end of the release.
+- Businesses are very dynamic in nature and many times new test items may be added right at the end of the release.
 Sometimes already tested items maybe de-scoped.
-At both such times the test lead must guide the testers and enable them to look at scope changes objectively.
+At both such times, the Test Lead must guide the testers and enable them to look at scope changes objectively.
 This ability of the test lead to be able to guide the team technically and otherwise will help team members to rely on the test lead.

-- In a test team there are certain senior people and some junior people.
-Careful assessment has to be taken by evaluating the interests of each of these testers.
+- In a test team, there are certain senior people and some junior people.
+The careful assessment has to be taken by evaluating the interests of each of these testers.
 The assignment must be such that the piece of work they get must not only excite them but also builds on to their existing knowledge base.

-- Secondly, even though senior testers with their experience could cover a wide variety of line items, pushing on more work and responsibilities to them will certainly deter their interest towards completing the test goal.
+- Secondly, even though senior testers with their experience could cover a wide variety of line items, pushing on more work and responsibilities to them will certainly deter their interest in completing the test goal.
 Take some calculated risks and assign challenging items to junior members.
-Their eagerness towards wanting to know and grow more, can be instrumental in developing a team.
+Their eagerness towards wanting to know and grow more can be instrumental in developing a team.

 - Often test leaders, in their intention to highlight the skills of their teams, stress out their teams by over-committing.
 Now over-committing can mean a wide arena of things.